SPIRE instrument and calibration web pages

 SPIRE report from the January 2013 HSC Map Making Workshop

-- The official release of the report of SPIRE map-making test campaign (2013) can be downloaded as a PDF.
+- The official release of the report of SPIRE map-making test campaign (2013) is available in arXiv:1401.2109, the report can also be downloaded as a PDF file.

 - A dedicated webpage to this matter is available at the NHSC website

 Cookbooks are provided inside the SPIRE Data Reduction Guide (see above).

 The standalone "Photometry Cookbook", is no longer maintained - it is being incorporated into the SPIRE DRG - please see the SDRG for photometry cookbook information, and raise a Helpdesk

 The available calibration trees for SPIRE are listed below (with the current operational version at the top).
 The link to each calibration tree provides the changelog for this version.

 Details of individual calibration products can be found here